GPT-5.1 Prompting Update: What to Change in Your System Prompts in Late 2025

 Add "Think ahead and suggest logical next steps after every response." to your system prompt.

 Does this apply to GPT-5 Turbo?
-GPT-5 Turbo gets the same instruction-following updates but with faster inference.
+GPT-5 Turbo gets the same instruction following updates but with faster inference.
 The migration advice applies equally.

 Where can I read the official release notes?
 OpenAI's GPT-5.1 announcement